swanandthequant/Logistic-Regression-Project/README.md

+# Logistic Regression Experiments

+This project explores **Logistic Regression** with datasets generated using `sklearn.datasets`.
+The goal was to understand logistic regression better through different setups like binary, multi-class, and imbalanced classification problems.

+---

-## datasets
+## Dataset
-I made the dataset Myself using SKlearn.Dataset
+- I created the dataset myself using **sklearn.datasets**.
+- Since the data was generated inside the file, no special cleaning was required.

+---

-## Methodolody
+## Methodology
-1. Model Training(I just made this dataset inside the file so no Data CLeaning was Needed and I used Logistic Regression)
+1. Model Training (directly used Logistic Regression as no cleaning step was needed).
-2. Model Evaluation (using,accuracy_score,confusion_matrix,classification_report)
+2. Model Evaluation with:
+   - accuracy_score
+   - confusion_matrix
+   - classification_report
-3. Hyper Parameter Tuning (Using Grid Search CV and Randamized Search CV)
+3. Hyperparameter Tuning (using Grid Search CV and Randamized Search CV).
+4. Repeated the same process for:
+   - Multi-class classification problems
+   - Imbalanced datasets
-4. Repeat The Things for Multiclass Classification Problem,Imbalanced Datasets,with ROC and ROC AUC Score
+   - ROC and ROC AUC Score

+---

-## what I learned
+## What I Learned
-I learned about How the Logistic regression is derived How can we make Predictions By using Logistic Regression
+- How Logistic Regression is derived and why it works for classification.
+- How predictions are made step by step using logistic regression.
+- The impact of class imbalance and evaluation beyond just accuracy.

+---

 ## Project Updates
-I am working on some thimg Big please stay tunned I will try to upload by today Thank you everyone
+- Currently working on something big, please stay tunned 🙂
+- I’ll try to upload the update by today.

+Thank you everyone 🙏

-Swanand patil
+— Swanand Patil